 Apprehensive about acting his first two years of high school, Broady finally auditioned for the school play his junior year and was cast in Tim Kelly’s, “My Son is Crazy…But Promising,” as Arthur Whitney.
 He excelled in his performance, and after being bitten by the “acting bug” was cast in many more plays and even a musical.

-Broady started at WPGC in the summer of 2007 as a Promotions intern.
-His hard work, enthusiasm, and dedication to his job landed him a paid, part-time position in the Promotions department.
-Broady never exhibited any shyness, and he continued to bring his talent and creative ingenuity to the station.
+Broady started at WPGC 95.5FM in the summer of 2007 as a Promotions intern.
+His hard work, enthusiasm, and dedication to his job landed him a paid, part-time position in the Promotions department of the D.C. radio station.
+Broady never exhibited any shyness, and he continued to bring his talent and creative ingenuity to work.

-In 2010, Broady decided to take his career to the next level and moved to Los Angeles, CA where he would pursue acting, comedy, and videography.
-In just a few months in L.A., Broady was cast in some movies, a commercial with Gerry Bednob and Donnell Rawlings, performed standup comedy at many popular spots including The Comedy Store, and began developing popular spoofs to songs under the name “Para-Deez”, of which he wrote and produced, and directed the accompanying videos for.
+In 2010, Broady decided to take his career to the next level and moved to Los Angeles, CA where he would pursue comedy, acting, and videography.
+In just a few months in L.A., Broady was cast in some movies, a commercial with Gerry Bednob and Donnell Rawlings, performed standup comedy at many popular spots including The Comedy Store, and began developing popular spoofs to songs under the moniker “Para-Deez”, of which he wrote, produced, and directed the accompanying videos for.

-Broady is very dedicated to the position and gives it his utmost attention.
-He can easily be attributed to a modern day “Jack-of-all-Trades,” and is someone to look out for in the years to come.
+Broady can easily be attributed to a modern day “Jack-of-all-Trades,” and is someone to look out for in the years to come.